pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.17 =

+This tiny upgrade fixes several broken links on help pages.

 = 1.5.16 =
 This minor upgrade makes many small improvements to clarity and usability.